-Retirement Board has invested \$30 million in funds managed by BCP Management itself.
-More generally, according to its website, the New Mexico State Investment Council ("SIC"), which invests (among other things) the retirement funds for New Mexico state employees, has been making investments in private equity funds since 1989, and currently has over \$4.5 billion in assets and a long-term allocation target of 13% for private equity investments.
-The SIC has invested in hundreds of private companies, through dozens of managers and more than 100 limited partnerships.
-12 In fact, the SIC's 2025 Annual Investment Plan specifically projects that it will consciously seek "[g]reater exposure to private market assets over publicly-traded assets" over the next seven to ten years.
-13 The fact that New Mexico views private equity as a vehicle for investing the state's funds on behalf of its retirees, and has billions of dollars invested, stands as persuasive rebuttal to the unfounded claims that private equity investments are unacceptably risky or at odds with the businesses in which they invest.
+5 A. No. In fact, the State of New Mexico itself makes significant private capital investments 6 for the benefit of New Mexico citizens and retirees.
+The New Mexico Educational 7 Retirement Board has invested \$30 million in funds managed by BCP Management itself.
+8 More generally, according to its website, the New Mexico State Investment Council 9 ("SIC"), which invests (among other things) the retirement funds for New Mexico state 10 employees, has been making investments in private equity funds since 1989, and currently 11 has over \$4.5 billion in assets and a long-term allocation target of 13% for private equity 12 investments.
+The SIC has invested in hundreds of private companies, through dozens of managers and more than 100 limited partnerships.13 In fact, the SIC's 2025 Annual 13 14 Investment Plan specifically projects that it will consciously seek "[g]reater exposure to private market assets over publicly-traded assets" over the next seven to ten years.14 The 15 16 fact that New Mexico views private capital investments as desirable vehicles for investing 17 the state's funds on behalf of its retirees, and has billions of dollars invested, stands as 18 persuasive rebuttal to the unfounded claims that private capital structures or investments 19 are unacceptably risky or at odds with the state's public policy goals.